 There are two heated infinity pools, each set on the crest of a lavender- and bluebell-graced hill, with breathtaking views of the rolling fields and the village of Montalcino in the distance.

 The spa is an earthy-hued escape in the estate's former wine cellars.
 There's a sauna and steam bath, and a lavender-scented garden where you can sip herbal teas and smoothies made from garden-plucked ingredients.
 The menu of holistic treatments using Officina Profumo-Farmaceutica di Santa Maria Novella potions is delightfully indulgent.

 A sketchpad and watercolours to capture the scenery (or, failing that, a camera); a notebook for scribbling down recipes; sportswear for the sleek, glass-walled gym, which surveys the Tuscan countryside.

-Pint-sized dogs can come too, at no extra cost; a bed, bowl, grooming products, and a little leaving present are provided.
+Four-legged friends can come too, at no extra cost; a bed, bowl, grooming products, and a little leaving present are provided.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Tuscany.

-The Rose Buds kids club will keep little Smiths in raptures.
-A free cot or extra bed can be added to larger rooms for under-13s (€200 a night for older children; in villas only the first two are free for under-13s).
+The Rosewood Explorers kids club will keep little Smiths in raptures.
+A free cot or extra bed can be added to larger rooms for under-13s (€220 a night for older kids; €440 a night for villas).
 Babysitting is available on request.

-Children are welcomed with a small toy (for under-12s) or cookies on arrival.
-Babysitting costs €30/hour, and there's a kids' club for 3–12-year-olds.
+Children are welcomed with a snack on arrival.
+Babysitting starts from €45 an hour, and there's a kids' club for 3–12-year-olds.

 Kids of all ages, although the landscape and cuisine might be wasted on fussy toddlers or easily bored teens.